Environmental impact of war: Gulf War (1991) and Iraq War (2003-2011)

 During the 1991 Gulf War, the Kuwaiti oil fires were a result of the scorched earth policy of Iraqi forces retreating from Kuwait.
 The Gulf War oil spill, regarded as the worst oil spill in history, was caused when Iraqi forces opened valves at the Sea Island oil terminal and dumped oil from several tankers into the Persian Gulf.
 Oil was also dumped in the middle of the desert.

 Just before the 2003 Iraq War, Iraq also set fire to various oil fields.

 Some American military personnel complained of Gulf War syndrome, typified by symptoms including immune system disorders and birth defects in their children.
 Whether it is due to time spent in active service during the war or for other reasons remains controversial.

-The water supply during the Iraq War had been heavily contaminated due to actions of the conflict; The oil from military vehicles would leak out, the ammunition fired from all weapons would also have uranium ooze out into the waters, and the overall wellbeing of nature and forest live in the Middle East had been destroyed.
+The water supply during the Iraq War had been heavily contaminated due to actions of the conflict; the oil from military vehicles would leak out, the ammunition fired from all weapons would also have uranium ooze out into the waters, and the overall wellbeing of nature and forest live in the Middle East had been destroyed.
 The chemicals used in the ecoterrorist attack affected the shore line of Saudi Arabia, completely destroying it from what it was, and all of the natural resources that were filled within 34 kilometers become contaminated, with visible damages that are apparent to this day.

 As a result of these oil spills, the avian ecosystem took a major hit.
 Their levels of intake became too high, and the constant oiling of their feathers would constantly cripple them, seabirds and waders in particular.
 The Gulf War resulted in the populations of many species to dwindle and die, with a large decrease that ranged from 20 to 50 percent.
 Almost every bird in the time period and region was affected by the oil spills and it resulted in the deaths of around 100,000 waders.

+Russian invasion of Ukraine (2022-)

+According to Daniel Hubé, engineer at BRGM and author of a thesis on the environmental legacy of wars, the environmental consequences of the conflict will likely extend over several centuries.
+The front line, far wider than during the First World War, generates a vastly larger contaminated area.
+In addition, mines cover approximately 175,000 km², and clearing them could require up to fifty years of effort mobilising all global resources.

-Israel-Iran conflict (2025)
+Israel–Iran conflict (2025)

 During the conflict major oil and gas complexes were damaged and large scale disruption in oil supply can emerge.
 This completely reversed the projections of the International Energy Agency made in the "Global Energy Review 2025," about a decrease in oil consumption growth due to shift toward renewables and EVs.
 Higher oil prices can slow the shift to renewables, because in this situation, fossil fuels are a "necessity" hedge against instability.